anseki/jquery-plainmodal/README.md

     });
 ```

-Or, if the Function returns nothing, the position isn't changed.
+If the Function returns nothing, the position isn't changed.
 In this case, that Function will change the position.
-For example, this is used to positioning by `margin` instead of `left`/`top`.
+For example, positioning by `margin` instead of `left`/`top`.
-Or, a `center` that is given to the Function is Function that positions modal window to center.
-For example, your Function do something that changes a size of the modal window, and it calls `center`.
+A `center` Function that moves the modal window to center of the window is given to the Function.
+For example, your Function does something that changes a size of the modal window, and it calls a `center` to move the modal window to center of window.

 ```js
 $('#modal').plainModal({